-4) The mean number of Addresses Per AS (APA) which is the mean of the distribution of the number of IP addresses owned by an AS.
+4) The mean APA which is the mean of the distribution of the number of IP addresses owned by an AS.

-5) The standard deviation of the number of Addresses Per AS, which is a measure of the diversity of the IP-AS mapping provided by the table.
+5) The std deviation of APA, which is a measure of the diversity of the IP-AS mapping provided by the table.

-The entries of the table below are color-coded, with red indicating the largest value in each column.
-If a particular row (corresponding to a routing table) has red entries all through, this routing table is best with respect to each metric analyzed.
+The entries of the table are color-coded, such that the entry in red indicates the largest value across a column.
+If a particular row (corresponding to a routing table) has red entries all through, then it indicates that that routing table is the best with respect to each metric of interest.

 |table||coverage||AS paths||prefixes||AS links||origin ASes||APA mean||APA std dev|